-11 The objective of the assurance practitioner in an agreed-upon assurance procedures engagement is to carry out procedures, to which the assurance practitioner, the engaging party and any third party (as applicable) have agreed, without providing assurance or implying that assurance has been provided, and to report factual findings.
+The objective of the assurance practitioner in an agreed-upon procedures engagement is to apply their professional capabilities and competence in carrying out procedures of an assurance nature, to which the assurance practitioner, the engaging party and any third party (as applicable) have agreed and to report factual findings, without providing assurance or implying that assurance has been provided.

-3 Framework for Assurance Engagements, paragraph 15.
+&lt;sup>2 Framework for Assurance Engagements, paragraph 15.